ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[CR28]>[O6]** If an account has more than one account owner, the account MUST have an account authorization condition.

-An account authorization condition is the condition which have to be met by the account owners to authorize a BPI transaction from that account.
+An account authorization condition is a condition which has to be met by the account owners to authorize a BPI transaction from that account.

 **[R251]** Account ownership and associated authorizations MUST be cryptographically provable.